Bring on the geysers! Bring on the mud baths! Bring on the hot springs!

 - #5 Kawaha Point – Best Neighborhood in Rotorua for Families

 In a tizzy already?
 We’ll cut right to the chase to give you our top two highest recommendations for places to stay in Rotorua.
+If you’re keen on keeping the travel costs low, why not check out Rotorua’s best hostels?

 Best Hostel in Rotorua: Rock Solid Backpackers Rotorua